 Wow, that was quick!
 Thanks for following along.
 This sample app skipped some details on how to handle multiple remote users.
 You may find the logic in the other sample app, that comes with the SDK.
 It is differently structured but simple enough to follow.

+The completed project can be found in this Github repo.
 If you have any questions or hit a snag in the course, please feel free to reach out directly or via the Agora Slack Channel!